temporalio/samples-java/README.md

     ./gradlew -q execute -PmainClass=io.temporal.samples.common.RegisterDomain

-## See Cadence UI
+## See Temporal UI

-The Cadence Server running in a docker container includes a Web UI.
+The Temporal Server running in a docker container includes a Web UI.

 Connect to [http://localhost:8088](http://localhost:8088).